pushpinderr/SpringBoot-ArithmeticOperations/README.md

 	"result":"50"
 }

-* Autherizes users with Basic Authentication mechanism of Spring Security.
+* Spring Security Basic Authentication: Autherizes users with Basic Authentication mechanism of Spring Security.

 * Design Architecture Style: Hexagonal Architecture where Bootstrap, Domain, & Infrastructure related concerns are abstracted out.
-Here domain is completely independent of any kind of frameworks inclsuding Spring as well so that domain can be ported across anywhere.
+Here domain is completely independent of any kind of frameworks including Spring as well so that domain can be ported across anywhere.
-Spring Security: Basic Authentication

 * Exception Handling: Appropriate exception handling for controller advice to the client.